mangdangroboticsclub/MiniPupperDocs/docs/index.rst

 What is MD Robot Starter Kits?
 ^^^^^^^^^^^^^^^^^^^^^

-MD Robot Starter Kits include Mini Pupper 1(launched in 2021), Mini Pupper 2(launched in 2022), Mini Pupper 2G&2GA and Turtle robot(Coming soon!).
+MD Robot Starter Kits include Mini Pupper 1(launched in 2021), Mini Pupper 2(launched in 2022).

 Mini Pupper, inspired by `Stanford Pupper <https://github.com/stanfordroboticsclub/StanfordQuadruped/>`_, is a low-cost, personal quadruped kit with open-source software.
 With MD Robot Starter Kits, you can build a robot dog that can drive around and have enough horsepower to create exciting applications.

-Some useful links:

-* `Mini Pupper Kickstarter Campaign <https://www.kickstarter.com/projects/336477435/mini-pupper-open-sourceros-robot-dog-kit>`_
-* `Mini Pupper Makuake Campaign <https://www.makuake.com/project/mini_pupper/>`_
-* `Mini Pupper 2 Kickstarter Campaign <https://www.kickstarter.com/projects/336477435/mini-pupper-2-open-source-ros2-robot-kit-for-dreamers>`_
-* `Amazon AWS Robotics Blog <https://aws.amazon.com/blogs/robotics/build-and-simulate-a-mini-pupper-robot-in-the-cloud-without-managing-any-infrastructure/>`_
-* `Amazon 2022 Dance Robot Workshops Guide <https://aws.amazon.com/blogs/robotics/build-and-simulate-a-mini-pupper-robot-in-the-cloud-without-managing-any-infrastructure/>`_
-* `Amazon 2023 LLM(large language model) Workshops Guide <https://catalog.workshops.aws/ai-powered-dancing-robot/en-US/>`_

 About MangDang Technology Co., Limited
 ^^^^^^^^^^^^^^^^^^^^^
 Founded in 2020, MangDang specializes in the research, development, and production of robot products that make people's lives better.
-MangDang is headquartered in Hong Kong.
+MangDang is headquartered in  `Hong Kong Science Park <https://www.hkstp.org/en/directory/material-and-precision-engineering/mangdang-technology-colimited>`_.
 We are a global team with members from many countries and regions.

 We are all dreamers, and we look forward to connecting talents worldwide and innovating together to perform splendid times!